SvenGroot/JumboCore/doc/UserGuide/Tutorial2.md

 [CommandLineArgument]
 [Description("The DFS path of a file containing regular expression patterns that define text that should be ignored while counting.")]
 [JobSetting]
-public string IgnorePatternsFile { get; set; }
+public string?
+IgnorePatternsFile { get; set; }
 ```

 Besides the input and output path, we also have a switch argument that indicates whether or not to
 use case-insensitive comparisons on the words, and finally a parameter that specifies a text file
 containing a list of patterns to ignore.
-Note that I’ve added descriptions to all of these, which
-will be used by JetShell when displaying command line usage information for the job.

-The CaseInsensitive and IgnorePatternsFile properties also have the [`JobSettingAttribute`][]
+The `CaseInsensitive` and `IgnorePatternsFile` properties also have the [`JobSettingAttribute`][]
 applied.
-While you can manually add job settings via the JobBuilder.Settings property, for
+While you can manually add job settings via the `JobBuilder.Settings` property, for
 convenience [`JobBuilderJob`][] will add the value of every property marked with the
 [`JobSettingAttribute`][] to the job settings, using `ClassName.PropertyName` as the setting’s key.
 This allows our tasks to get the value of these arguments during job execution.